petecheng/Time2Graph/docs/README.md

 A ***Shapelet Evolution Graph*** is a directed and weighted graph $$G = (V,E)$$ in which $$V$$ consists of $$K$$ vertices, each denoting a shapelet, and each directed edge $$e_{i, j} \in E$$ is associated with a weight $$w_{i, j}$$, indicating the occurrence probability of shapelet  $$v_i \in V$$ followed by another shapelet $$v_j \in V$$ in the same time series.
 The key idea here is that the shapelet evolution and transition patterns can be naturally reflected from the paths in the graph, then graph embedding mythologies can be applied to learn shapelet, as well as the time series representations.

-We first assign each segment $s_i$ of each time series to several shapelets that have the closest distances to $$s_i$$ according to the time-aware dissimilarity.
+We first assign each segment $$s_i$$ of each time series to several shapelets that have the closest distances to $$s_i$$ according to the time-aware dissimilarity.
 In detail, we standardize the shapelet assignment probability as

 $$p_{i, j} = \frac{
 	\max(\hat{d_{i,*}}(v_{i, *}, s_i)) - \hat{d_{i,j}}(v_{i, j}, s_i)